 We believe in building long term relationships which offer the most benefit for the Clarks business and the people who make our shoes.
-Over 70% of our production comes from suppliers we have worked with for more than 5 years and some of them for much longer.
-In 2016 approximately 90% of our footwear products were ordered directly from our suppliers with the remainder sourced through specialist agents.
-While we do sell some handbags and accessories these are a very small part of our business representing around 3% of Clarks total net turnover.
+Over 80% of our production comes from suppliers we have worked with for more than 5 years and some of them for much longer.
+In 2018 approximately 80% of our footwear products were ordered directly from our suppliers with the remainder sourced through specialist agents.
+While we do sell some handbags and accessories these are a small part of our total business.
 In most factories the facilities are shared with production for other brands and customers.
-The information below is for our footwear production in 2016.
+The information below is for our footwear production in 2018.

-Most of the production takes place in Asia with a small percentage of production from Europe and Central America.
+Most of the production takes place in Asia with a small percentage of production from Europe.

 At Clarks we expect everyone engaged in the production of our products to be treated fairly, with dignity and respect and for their work to be undertaken in conditions which are safe and not detrimental to their health.